Umi no Manimani

-"Umi no Manimani" (海のまにまに) is a song recorded by Japanese duo Yoasobi.
-It was released as a standalone single on November 18, 2022, through Sony Music Entertainment Japan, as the third song from the novel collection project Hajimete no after "Mr.", and "Suki da".
-The song was based on the novel Yūrei, written by 147th Naoki Prize-winning Mizuki Tsujimura.
+"Umi no Manimani" (海のまにまに) is a song by Japanese duo Yoasobi from their EPs, Hajimete no – EP and The Book 3 (2023).
+It was released as a single on November 18, 2022, through Sony Music Entertainment Japan, as the third song from the short story collection project Hajimete no after "Mr.", and "Suki da".
+The song was based on the story Yūrei, written by 147th Naoki Prize-winning Mizuki Tsujimura.

 Background and release

 On December 1, 2021, the same date as their EP The Book 2 release, Yoasobi announced the project Hajimete no, a collaboration between the duo and four Naoki Prize-winning novelists: Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori, to produce songs based on the authors' novel under the theme of "a story to read when you do [something] for the first time".
 All novels were published as a book on February 16, 2022, titled Hajimete no. One of four novels written by Tsujimura is Yūrei (ユーレイ) with the theme "a story when you first run away from home".
 It is about a middle school "I" who runs away from home and arrives at a seaside town.
 She meets a mysterious girl who holds bouquets of flowers at the beach at night.